 There are many points in our present crisis at which, whether in the fog of war, or through bureaucratic cynicism, the citadels of medical power called it wrong.
 Witness the reverse-ferret on masks.
 A year ago, everyone — from Tony Fauci to Matt Hancock to Chris Whitty — was claiming they were unnecessary.
 Vox ran explainers saying: “Oh, and facemasks?
 You can pass on them.”
 Then, official doctrine changed overnight, and the recent past got memory-holed.

-Today, if you want to see footage of Hancock and the rest proclaiming masks to be useless, you’ll have to visit Bitchute — it has been purged from YouTube.
+Today, if you want to see footage of Hancock and the rest proclaiming masks to be useless, you’ll have to — it has been purged from YouTube.
 A dental researcher, who performed a review of key studies, came to the same conclusion that pandemic researchers had for years: there’s no good evidence for masks.
-You can no longer read that review, though: instead, you can read a note saying the study is “no longer relevant in our current climate.”
+You can no longer read that review, though: instead, you can read a note saying the study is “.”
 The list of such instances goes on and on.
 What the purgers forget is that, as with everything from Watergate to Curtaingate, it’s not the mistake that ultimately takes you down: it’s the cover-up.

 It’s precisely because government is in a bind about admitting its mistakes that even a figure like Joseph Mercola can continue to sit outside the tent throwing rocks until he scores a hit.